bibincatchme/kubernetes/Sample-ReplicaSet/readme.md

 Delete one pod from replicaset for testing it: kubectl delete pod replica-first-br97t

- More information about pods:
+ More information about pods :
  kubectl get pods -o wide

- Increase the replicaset and reploy: kubectl replace -f replicaset-definition.yml
+ Increase the replicaset and reploy : kubectl replace -f replicaset-definition.yml

- Increase the scale of replica manually via command line: kubectl scale --replicas=3 -f replicaset-definition.yml
+ Increase the scale of replica manually via command line : kubectl scale --replicas=3 -f replicaset-definition.yml

  Delete the replica set